oblivia-simplex/Narrativity/2_amnasan.md

 exclusively how we learn, and perhaps my confidence in being able to offer useful models is deluded.
-Within a fairly isolated effort I cannot tell the difference between adding to current understandings and my own ignorance of other people\'s efforts that I may simply repeat.
+Within a fairly isolated effort I cannot tell the difference between adding to current understandings and my own ignorance of other people's efforts that I may simply repeat.
 I may expend time and energy in a direction others have long ago recognized the folly of.
-To some extent this is rhetorical in that I have found confirmation for my efforts in books I\'ve recently read---but I do depend upon intuition to an extent that may seem sloppy to anyone who expects strong textual support for what I might propose.
+To some extent this is rhetorical in that I have found confirmation for my efforts in books I've recently read---but I do depend upon intuition to an extent that may seem sloppy to anyone who expects strong textual support for what I might propose.